 Voice announce caller ID: The voice announces caller ID system of Panasonic is one of the best that we reviewed.
 It lets you know who is calling in both English and Spanish, and the ringer can be set to a loud 100 Decibels.
 You can even sync up to two cellphones to the system so that you never miss a call again!

 Numerous additional features: Panasonic manages to leave the competition in the dust by offering a plethora of additional features.
-Other than letting you sync two phones to the system and setting the ringer to a loud 100 Decibels, they also allow you to amplify voice on the call to a loud 40 Decibels.
+Other than letting you sync two phones to the system and setting the ringer to a loud 100 Decibels, they also allow you to amplify your voice on the call to a loud 40 Decibels.
 These features are especially useful for those with an impaired hearing.

-To further add to ease of listening to calls, the phone cleverly reduces any noises, and you can set it to slow down fast talkers.
+To further add to the ease of listening to calls, the phone cleverly reduces any noises, and you can set it to slow down fast talkers.
 By using this feature, you can easily understand what someone is trying to say by having your phone slow down their sentences for you!
 Talking digit pads, intercom, speakerphone, and an answering machine are also in-built.